softchris/azure-book/azure-devops.md

 - DevOps is not a specific piece of software
 - DevOps is not a quick-fix for an organization's challenges
 - DevOps is not just a team or a job title (Although these are reasonably common in the industry)

+## What is Azure DevOps?
+DevOps is about people, process and products

+### DevOps products
+There are many well known and widely used tools used across the industry for helping achieve success using DevOps.
+Many of the popular tools are Open Source products as well as commercial products from some of the world's largest technology companies.

+Microsoft's Azure DevOps family of products is a highly scalable, reliable option that is used by many organizations.
+Just within Microsoft itself, there are over 80,000 users of Azure DevOps.